 Depression makes us feel low and unwanted.
 Due to our increasing insecurity, we tend to avoid communication.
 Taking work-from-homes, looking at Netflix screen blankly and calling it ‘chill’ on social media, feeling ugly and hiding such feelings is all we do when depression overpowers us.

 To overcome such a situation, it is important to get out of your comfort zone.
 Getting out of the house and facing the world can make you feel better.
 So despite what depression tells you, get yourself to a coffee shop, library or a park.
 Help yourself!

 Make time for self-care.
 Once a friend told me, “The only person who can save you is YOU” and now I believe this completely.

 There are two ways of self-care: the first one is to invest time in something very creative.
-It can be tasks like painting, writing a journal, jewellery designing etc. which needs thorough concentration and practice.
+It can be tasks like painting, writing a journal, jewellery designing, etc. which need thorough concentration and practice.

 The second type of self-care is all about pampering yourself: for example, go out on a movie date with yourself, try a new cuisine, plan a solo trip… the options are endless.

 Medicines heal fast but being compassionate about yourself and others can heal you faster.
 It is important to keep in mind that our generation suffers a lot.
 We all are fighting different battles but are afraid to speak about it.
 So, try spreading compassion.